 ADA Rafael Barba

-Esparza made his film debut in 2006 in Sidney Lumet's "Find Me Guilty" and subsequently appeared in features such as "Trouble in the Heights" and Wes Craven's "My Soul to Take."
-His television credits include "Law & Order," "Law & Order: Criminal Intent," "A Gifted Man," "666 Park Avenue," "Hannibal" and a recurring role on ABC's "Pushing Daisies."
+Esparza made his film debut in 2006 in Sidney Lumet's "Find Me Guilty."
+Other films include Wes Craven's "My Soul to Take" and "Trouble in the Heights."
+His television credits include "Law & Order," "Law & Order: Criminal Intent," "A Gifted Man," "Medium," "666 Park Avenue," "Pushing Daisies," and most recently, a recurring role on NBC's critically acclaimed series "Hannibal."